xsltdev/reactdev.ru/docs/libs/nextjs/learn-nextjs.15/css-styling.md

 answer: A blue triangle
 answer-correct: A black triangle
 answer: A red circle
+content:

-content:The border class names are used to create a triangle shape.
+<p>The border class names are used to create a triangle shape.</p>
 <?/quiz?>

 If you prefer writing traditional CSS rules or keeping your styles separate from your JSX - CSS Modules are a great alternative.